qpal147147/AutoLabel/README.md

 # AutoLabel
- This project is developed using PyQt and is inspired by [SAM](https://github.com/facebookresearch/segment-anything), creating an automatic labeling system based on the concept of [Labelimg](https://github.com/heartexlabs/labelImg).
+ This project is developed using PyQt and is inspired by [SAM](https://github.com/facebookresearch/segment-anything), creating an automatic labeling system based on the concept of [LabelImg](https://github.com/heartexlabs/labelImg).

+## Features
+Similar functionalities to LabelImg (although basic).

 ## Environment
 - PyQt5